 - Make sure you travel with a market tote, bag or wagon that will be comfortable yet sturdy enough to hold your treasures.

 - Be sure to pack paper and bubble wrap for small items and blankets to protect larger items.

+I hope these tips for shopping yard sales and our latest finds have helped!
 What types of goodies have you guys found at a yard sale or on the treasure trail lately?